antonrmolina/devnote-template/main.md

 # Experimental Confirmation: Supplementing MTHFS Restores Activity

 To test this hypothesis, we supplemented commercial human MTHFS (the only commercially available source) into PURE reactions with energy mix containing folinic acid dissolved in water.
-The addition of MTHFS resulted in a dramatic improvement in PURE system performance, confirming that folinic acid processing is required.
+The addition of MTHFS resulted in a dramatic improvement in PURE system performance as shown in {ref}`fig-kinetics` and {ref}`fig-endpoint`, confirming that folinic acid processing is required.

 :::{table} Description of experimental paramters
 :label: table-experimental-params